 - Kosher salt and coarsely cracked black pepper

-- 1. Prepare an ice water bath and bring a pot of salted water to a boil.
+- 2. Bring a pot of salted water to a boil.
 Fill a large bowl halfway with ice water.
 Blanch the beans until tender but still snappy, about 3 minutes.
 Then use tongs or a large slotted spoon to transfer them to the ice water bath, swishing them around.
-Drain well and place on a clean towel to dry.
+Drain well and place on a clean kitchen towel to dry.